andy-lawler-sbg/Expo-Bare-Minimum/README.md

   expo-web-view
   expo-settings
 - Link the module by going into each module folder and run `npm link`.
 Then in the `ExpoBare` folder run `npm link module_name` eg: npm link expo-web-view.
 Then inside ExpoBare run `yarn` again.

+## Testing

+To run Detox tests simply open two terminals in the root folder.
+Then:

+- Run `npx expo run:ios`
+- Run `detox test --configuration ios.sim.debug`

+**Note: Ensure iPhone 14 Pro simulator is open, the detoxrc is expecting this device for iOS**